Safeguarding Statement 2020/21

 Shebbear Community Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-All staff are trained in safeguarding when they join the school and this training is updated annually or sooner if necessary.
+All staff are trained in safeguarding when they join the school and this training is updated annually with updates throughout the year.
 The training ensures staff are aware of the signs to look out for if a child may be being abused.
 It also informs them how to deal with the situation and report it appropriately.
 Similarly, children are reminded that they can share information with staff who will always be there to listen and support.
+We are particularly mindful of the need for this in September 2020 when pupils return to school after, in many cases, a prolonged absence from school as a result of school closure and the lockdown period at home.
+Staff will be prepared to deal effectively with any disclosures relating to this period.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the Policies section of our website.
 In addition to the normal support you would expect in schools, Shebbear will actively support children through periods of vulnerability to ensure school remains a positive and supportive experience.